jacomyal/baobab-router/README.md

 ## Contributions

-This project is currently in an experimental state, and feedbacks, advice and pull requests are very welcome.
-Be sure to check code linting and to add unit tests if relevant and pass them all before submitting your pull request.
+This project is currently quite stable, but feedbacks, advice and pull requests are still welcome.
+Be sure to use `prettier` and to add unit tests if relevant and pass them all before submitting your pull request.

 ```bash
 # Install the dev environment